TsungTang/commitgenie/README.md

 ## Installation

-Clone the repository and install dependencies:
+To install CommitGenie globally, run:

 ## Local Development and Testing